top of page

 A WORD FROM OUR EXECUTIVE DIRECTOR

 On average in West Virginia, 6 people will die every week from breast cancer.
-WVBHI is working diligently to help change that statistic by working with others in our communities to raise awareness about early detection and to help remove some of the social and economic barriers to breast health care.
-WVBHI firmly believes that all West Virginians have the fair and just opportunity to live a longer healthier life free from breast cancer regardless of how much money they make, the color of their skin, their sexual orientation, gender identity, disability status or where they live.
+WVBHI is working diligently to help change that statistic by working with others in our communities to raise awareness about early detection and to help remove some of the economic barriers to breast health care and treatments.

 Ruth Kirshbel Jacobs said, “You don’t have to do great things, but the little things you are doing in your sphere of influence can be done with great conviction, great wisdom, great beauty and great love.”